 In a previous blog, A Mistaken Belief About Choosing the Right Business Partner, I wrote about why the commonly held belief that business partners need to have complementary skills is not necessarily true.
 Yet, it is written and spoken of everywhere when the subject of business partners is addressed.

-Having interviewed a number of successful business partnerships for my book due out in Jan.
-2015, a survival guide for partnerships to avoid becoming one of the 70% that fail, it became clear that another common belief doesn’t hold true; that it is best when one partner has leadership status.
+Having interviewed a number of successful business partnerships for my book, a survival guide for partnerships to avoid becoming one of the 70% that fail, it became clear that another common belief doesn’t hold true; that it is best when one partner has leadership status.

 One of my former clients was attached to the conventional wisdom of what he called “best business practices” that he had been reading about for years.
 He insisted that those common wisdom “practices” had to be the focus of our coaching.
-He and his partner were no where near having implemented any of them.
-The challenge I had as their coach was to get him to abandon the books and look at then specifics of their unique personalities, values, goals and everything about their partnership and business that was not addressed in the generalities of the “conventional wisdom” in books.
+He and his partner were nowhere near having implemented any of them.
+The challenge I had as their coach was to get him to abandon the books and look at the specifics of their unique personalities, values, goals, and everything about their partnership and business that was not addressed in the generalities of the “conventional wisdom” in books.

 When it comes to common or conventional wisdom, always check it against what you know to be true for you, your group, your situation, and mostly your intuition.
 There are many examples in history where the common wisdom was wrong.
 Challenge it and do what is right for your unique partnership and business.
 Don’t try to fit into someone else’s idea of the way it is supposed to be.
 Trust yourselves and create your own wisdom.